Speech-Audio Compositional Attacks on Multimodal LLMs and Their Mitigation with SALMONN-Guard: Experiments

 \textbf{Effectiveness of SALMONN-Guard as a Guard Model.} In stark contrast to other models, our proposed \textbf{SALMONN-Guard} demonstrates exceptional defensive performance.
 As shown in the last row of Table \ref{tab:main_results}, SALMONN-Guard drastically reduces the success rate for all types of attacks.
-It slashes the ASR for speech-audio mixture from Gemini 2.5 Pro's 88.56\% to a mere 5.16\%, and suppresses the ASRs for Speech Overlap and Multi-speaker Dialogue to 12.93\% and 28.09\%, respectively. \textit{We also test SALMONN-Guard on all the benign audios used to composite SACRED-Bench as shown in Table \ref{tab:benign}, and an 100\% classification accuracy was achieved where none of them were flagged as harmful.} This result fully validates the effectiveness of our proposed approach: training a specialized, lightweight guard model to preemptively identify and intercept malicious audio inputs is a viable and highly efficient path to protecting downstream LLMs from complex audio-based attacks.
+It slashes the ASR for speech-audio mixture from Gemini 2.5 Pro's 88.56\% to a mere 5.16\%, and suppresses the ASRs for SSO and MSD to 12.93\% and 14.08\%, respectively.
+This result clearly supports the effectiveness of the SALMONN-Guard approach: training a specialised, lightweight guard model to identify and preemptively intercept malicious audio inputs is a viable and highly effective way to protect downstream LLMs from complex audio-based attacks.